Marc Bullen

-Marc Bullen (born 12 July 1982) is a former Australian rules footballer in the Australian Football League for the Essendon Football Club.
+Marcus Bullen (born 12 July 1982) is a former Australian rules footballer in the Australian Football League for the Essendon Football Club.

-Originally from Shepparton, Victoria, Bullen was selected with the 63rd pick in the 2000 AFL Draft.
+Recruited from Congupna Football Club and the Murray Bushrangers, Bullen was selected with the 63rd pick in the 2000 AFL draft.
 In the 5 seasons he played for the Bombers, he never cemented his position.
 During the 2003 and '04 seasons the young defender/midfielder had patches of good form, playing 16 & 17 games respectively of the 22 standard season games, including an AFL Rising Star nomination in 2003.
 However 2005 was a brown patch for him in his short career and he only managed 7 games for the season.
 Despite rumours of trade interest from Port Adelaide, at the end of the season he was subsequently delisted.

 After his delisting from Essendon, Bullen moved to Adelaide in 2006 and signed on for the Port Adelaide Magpies in the SANFL where his appearances were restricted due to injury.